FRC4048/robot-docs/docs/resources.md

 This is a guide of resources for FRC programming, and some other useful stuff.

 ## WPIlib
+WPIlib downloads (almost) everything you would need for FRC programming in WPIlib are included

 Installing WPIlib - https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html

 WPIlib Documentation - https://docs.wpilib.org/en/stable/docs/zero-to-robot/introduction.html

-WPIlib downloads (almost) everything you would need for FRC programming in WPIlib are included
+Included in WPIlib are:
-- Advantage Scope(and AdvantageKit), which allows you to log, simulate and replay robot competitions, and actively monitor data during testing.
+- Advantage Scope(and AdvantageKit), which allows you to log, simulate and replay robot matches, and actively monitor data and it's position on the field during testing.
 - VS Code, which includes a suite of WPIlib tools like `Build Robot Code`, `Deploy Robot Code` and `Simulate Robot Code` being the most widely used.
 !!! note
     VS Code (Microsoft Visual Studio Code) is the supported IDE for FRC - you can use something else but it will make your work more difficult.
 Also if you're doing any personal coding projects in VS Code it is recommended to download VS Code from https://code.visualstudio.com/, because extensions you might install can mess with WPIlib,